What Does a Flagged Email Mean? A Simple Guide

 Once you’ve got the basics of flagging down, you can start to implement more advanced techniques to truly optimize your email management.
 These strategies will help you move beyond simply marking emails and create a more streamlined and efficient workflow.

-Create Custom Categories
+How to Create Your Own Custom Categories

 Using just one flag color is like having a single, massive to-do list.
 It becomes difficult to quickly assess which flagged emails need immediate attention versus those that can wait.
 Think of it this way: you wouldn’t organize your closet by simply throwing all your clothes into one giant pile.
 You'd categorize them by type, season, or occasion.
 Similarly, creating custom categories for your flagged emails provides a much-needed layer of organization.
 Many email platforms, including Gmail and Apple Mail, allow you to use different colored flags or stars.
 This lets you visually categorize emails based on urgency, project, or any other criteria that suits your workflow.
 For example, you could use red for urgent client requests, yellow for internal follow-ups, and green for personal tasks.
 This visual system makes it easy to scan your inbox and prioritize effectively.